 The actuarial assumptions may be adjusted where it is determined that current assumptions will not provide the most accurate expectation of what may happen in the future.
-The Board approved to make no changes to the June 30, 2021 actuarial valuation as a result of the economic assumptions review presented in October 2021.
+The Board approved to make no changes to the June 30, 2022 actuarial valuation as a result of the economic assumptions review presented in October 2022.
+The assumed price inflation was updated for the June 30, 2022 valuation.
+See Actuarial section for the effects of these changes.

-Contribution rates for fiscal year 2021-2022, as determined by the June 30, 2021 actuarial valuation, includes the impact of the items stated above and the recognition of smoothed deferred investment gains and losses.
+Contribution rates for fiscal year 2023-2024, as determined by the June 30, 2022 actuarial valuation, includes the impact of the items stated above and the recognition of smoothed deferred investment gains and losses.